-Neighbors Along the Line (Neighbors) began in 1976 when the minister of John Knox Presbyterian Church, Dr. Richard Evans received a phone call from a social worker at the Tulsa Housing Authority.
-An abused wife and mother had arrived in Tulsa with her children owning nothing but the clothes on their backs.
-The Housing Authority gave them shelter and the John Knox congregation provided food, furnishings and other necessities.
+Neighbors Along the Line (NATL) was established in 1976, after the minister of John Knox Presbyterian Church, Dr. Richard Evans, received a phone call from a social worker at the Tulsa Housing Authority.
+An abused wife and mother had arrived in Tulsa with her children, owning nothing but the clothes on their backs.
+The Housing Authority gave them shelter, and the John Knox congregation provided food, furnishings, and other necessities.

-Over the years, Neighbors served residents in the Charles Page area of Tulsa from a number of different locations.
-Some of our many locations over the years have included, Sandy Park Apartments, Riley School and Harrison Memorial Methodist Church.
-In 1997, our current location, a 5600 square foot community center was completed.
+Over the years, NATL served residents in the Charles Page area of Tulsa from a number of different locations.
+Some of our many locations have included Sandy Park Apartments, Riley School, and Harrison Memorial Methodist Church.
+Our current location, a 5,600 square foot community center, was completed in 1997.

-While the area served by Neighbors was once a major industrial and residential area, loss of major employers, expressway construction and other factors combined to cause tremendous losses in population and income to area residents.
-This area is often referred to by residents as the forgotten part of Tulsa.
-Frequently when programs are cut, this is the first area to lose services.
-According to the most recent Census Tract data for our primary service area, 56% of the approximately 10,000 households are considered low income.
+While the area served by NATL was once thrived with industry and oil, loss of major employers, expressway construction, and other factors combined to cause tremendous losses in population and income to area residents.
+Many residents refer to this area as “the forgotten part of Tulsa,” as it is often the first area to lose service when social programs are cut.

-Many area residents do not have transportation, so Neighbors strives to provide as many services in one location as possible.
-Residents can receive help with food, medical needs, literacy issues, job search assistance, utility assistance, legal questions, WIC referrals, substance abuse and various “seasonal” programs such as immunizations, Thanksgiving and Christmas assistance.
+Many area residents do not have transportation, so NATL strives to provide as many essential services in one location as possible.
+Residents can receive help with food, medical needs, and literacy issues, as well as career services, utility assistance, answers to legal questions, WIC referrals, and substance abuse resources.
+We also offer various seasonal programs, such as immunizations and assistance with Thanksgiving, Christmas, and school supplies.

-Neighbors is run by a core group of three full-time and two part-time staff members, an active Board of Directors and over fifty regular volunteers.
-All of our services are provided free of charge through the generosity of foundations, individuals, churches and corporations.
+NATL is run by a core group of three full-time and two part-time staff members, an active Board of Directors, and over fifty regular volunteers.
+All of our services are provided free of charge through the generosity of foundations, individuals, churches, and corporations.